Support Us Button Widget

 Take the scenic route around Chattanooga this summer

-Summer is quickly approaching, and with it comes the travel — from folks coming in to natives going on vacation, here are some scenic routes you can take without the traffic.
+Summer is quickly approaching, and with it comes the travel — from folks coming in to locals going on vacation, here are some scenic routes you can take without the traffic.

 An overshot of the bend around Chattanooga and the Tennessee River